 - Other information unique to the individual client

 Google Analytics and Search Console are great tools for looking at on-site data.
-SEMRush is our go-to tool for keyword analysis.
-And it’s hard to beat Ahrefs when it comes to backlink analysis.
+SEMRush is our go-to tool for competitor analysis.
+And it’s hard to beat Ahrefs when it comes to keyword research and backlink analysis.
 Moz is another useful tool for looking at domain authority.

 2. Blog Topic Analysis